-Hosting Grant - Hockey Canada will provide a hosting grant in the amount of \$24,000.00 to the Host Organizing Committee based on the following payment schedule and that hosting year, plus Host Organizing Committee deliverables.
+Hosting Grant - Hockey Canada will provide a hosting grant in the amount of \$40,000.00 to the Host Organizing Committee based on the following payment schedule and Host Organizing Committee deliverables.

-- \$12,000.00 (50%) will be paid by Hockey Canada following the Host Organizing Committee submission and Steering Committee approval of the event marketing plan, ticket sales plan, media plan, sponsorship plan, critical path and approved budget. - The second \$12,000.00 (50%) will be paid by Hockey Canada following the submission and approval of the event final report. - Hockey Canada reserves the right to conduct a financial audit of the event, following the submission of the closing financial statement.
+• \$20,000.00 (50%) will be paid by Hockey Canada following the Host Organizing Committee submission and Steering Committee approval of the event

+- marketing plan, ticket sales plan, media plan, sponsorship plan, critical path and approved budget. - The second \$20,000.00 (50%) will be held in trust by Hockey Canada until the Host Organizing Committee submits their detailed final report, including a closing financial statement with confirmation all creditors have been paid.
+The final report is due to Hockey Canada within 60 days of the event's conclusion. - Hockey Canada reserves the right to conduct a financial audit of the event, following the submission of the closing financial statement.
 This audit would be paid for by Hockey Canada.
-The final installment of the hosting grant would be paid following the audit proceedings if this step is chosen by Hockey Canada.
+The final installment of the hosting grant would be paid following the audit proceedings if this step is chosen by Hockey Canada, and could be reduced or withheld if the audit reveals outstanding creditors.